AaronZLT/Reverse-Repurchase-On-Spark/README.md

 # Reverse Repurchase On Spark

+ZhangLongTeng/AARON at JLU

- A open source project allows algorithmic trading on spark by AARON
+ An open source project allows algorithmic trading on spark by AARON

+ +centos 7
+ +spark 2.5.1